rtoy/f2cl/src/NOTES.md

 Nov 28, 2006
 ------------
-o F2CL will now save relevant function information in the generated lisp file.
+* F2CL will now save relevant function information in the generated lisp file.
 The information is loaded only if the f2cl package already exists.